dHofmeister/transforms/README.md

 ## Known Issues
 The known issues that will be fixed in future releases:
 - Circular reference check, currently a circular reference will cause an infinite loop.
 Don't create one.
-- No static transforms, currently static transforms have to be re-published constantly.
-This will be fixed in a future update.
 - ... to be determined

 ## Roadmap